epsilonrt/piduino/README.md

 ## Dependencies

-The compilation requires a compiler [g ++](https://gcc.gnu.org) managing [C++ 11](https://en.wikipedia.org/wiki/C%2B%2B11), the compilation has been made with gcc version 6.3.0 20170516.
+The compilation requires a compiler [g ++](https://gcc.gnu.org) managing [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), the compilation has been made with gcc version 6.3.0 20170516.
 This compiler is usually installed with a complete tool chain on Linux systems used on Pi boards.

 The dependencies are as follows: